PhlipArima.com

 does not cry with the pain or start at the shock

-or think a significant thought
+or think a significant thought while waiting

-to hold him and say: rest easy, so long, bye bye.
+and say: rest easy, so long, bye bye.

 Waiting for the Light to Change